 What to Expect at a Veterinary Appointment

-Knowing what to expect at your first appointment with us will help to make the process more pleasant for both you and your pet.
+Knowing what to expect at your first appointment with us will help to make the process more soothing and pleasant for both you and your pet.

 We ask that you arrive about 10 minutes early so that you have plenty of time to fill out our New Patient Form.
 To save a bit of time, you can complete the New Patient Form online in advance.

 A member of our team will review your pet's history and discuss their issues.
 You can ask any questions you want, and we'll dedicate time to answering them.

 Once your pet has been assessed, we will provide you with a diagnosis and options for treatment.
 Your veterinarian will work with you to determine a treatment plan for your pet.